wazuh/wazuh-documentation/source/user-manual/api/getting-started.rst

     }

 It can also be helpful to know what rules are available that match a specific criteria.
-For example, all the rules with a group of **web**, a PCI tag of **10.6.1**, and containing the word **failures** can be showed using the command bellow:
+For example, all the rules with a group of **web**, a PCI tag of **10.6.1**, and containing the word **failures** can be showed using the command below:

 .. code-block:: console